The Kettlewell Archive

 Wolfson College is grateful to Audrey Z. Smith (former Hope Librarian, University Museum, Oxford) and Ruth M. Wickett (former secretary to Dr H.B.D.
 Kettlewell) for collating and listing the correspondence.

 Up to January 1993 Kettlewell's research data and experimental notes have not been found.
-If anyone knows the whereabouts of these papers, please inform the Librarian, Wolfson College, Oxford.
+If anyone knows the whereabouts of these papers, please inform the Archivist, Wolfson College, Oxford.

 Oxford OX1 3BG